hetu-script/hetu-script/docs/docs/en-US/syntax/index.md

 ## Class

 - Class can have static variables and methods.
 Which can be accessed through the class name.
-- Class's member functions (methods) use special keyword: construct, get, set, to define a constructor, getter, setter function.
+- Class's member functions use special keyword: **construct, get, set**, to define a constructor, getter, setter function.
 - Constructors can be with no function name and cannot return values.
 When calling they will always return a instance.
 - Getter & setter functions can be used feels like a member variable.
 They can be accessed without brackets.
 - Use 'extends' to inherits other class's members